mutahharaquib/muttaharaquib/README.md

 - 👋 Hi, I’m @muttaharaquib
-- 👀 I’m interested in Programming and Development
+- 👀 I’m interested in Programming and Development.
 - 🌱 I’m currently learning JavaScript and C++
-- 💞️ I’m looking to collaborate to build something interesting
+- 💞️ I’m looking to collaborate to build something interesting.
 - 📫 How to reach me -> email-mohammadmutahharaquib@gmail.com

 <!---